tofarr/ewey/README.md

 #TODOS:

+* Need to be able to generate for full openapi forms too
 * Turn this into a proper component library
 * Add project to npmjs.org
 * Add code quality workflows for this project